 Brad Garrett: They really felt that Glordon was a better ally, who was obviously Grigon's son.
 And I kind of agree with that, too.
 If we started off where Grigon was an ally out of the gate, it really affects the stakes of the movie and the drama of the movie.
 So they wanted, I think, my character to be something that was more of a challenge for Elio and more of a challenge for Grigon when he started to be friends with Glordon, that just started to feel more of a natural, creative angle.

-Our full conversation can be seen below:
+The full conversation with Brad Garrett can be seen below:

 Yonas Kibreab: From a long time ago to now, Elio wasn't as excited to get abducted by aliens, but now he is super, super excited.
 And to be honest, it was such a long time ago, so it's not really fresh in my mind.
 But yeah, this movie, it's gonna be so great.